Research

 You can get an impression of our current and former research partners here.

-Research area: Automated agents in marketing
+Research area: AI agents in marketing and service

 About